 The concentration risk for the KION Group as a whole is therefore still considered to be low.
 The business is highly diversified from a regional perspective.
 In addition, the KION Group supplies companies of all sizes.

 Further IT risks exist in connection with potential breaches of data privacy laws, including in relation to the processing of personal data and the documentation of such processing.
 For example, serious breaches of the European General Data Protection Regulation (GDPR) can lead to fines of up to 4 percent of the previous year’s revenue.
 Given that the KION Group maintains consistently high compliance standards, the probability of data protection laws being breached continues to be regarded as very low.
-The developments in 2021 confirmed this assessment.
+Events in 2022 gave no grounds to assume otherwise.

-The main types of financial risk relating to corporate finance, including risks arising from funding instruments, are liquidity risk, currency risk, interest-rate risk, and counterparty risk.
+The main types of financial risk relating to corporate finance are liquidity risk, currency risk, interest-rate risk, and counterparty risk.
 Counterparty risk consists solely of credit risks attaching to financial institutions.

 A risk management policy stipulates how to deal with the aforementioned risks.
-Risk arising out of the bond, lending, and promissory note conditions that have been agreed was not regarded as material as at December 31, 2021.
-It relates in particular to the restrictions in respect of compliance with financial covenants and upper limits for certain transactions and in respect of the obligation to submit special regular reports.
-The lending covenants and the obligations arising from the bond and promissory note conditions were met in full in the 2021 financial year.
+Risk arising out of the bond, lending, and promissory note conditions that have been agreed was not regarded as material as at December 31, 2022.
+It relates, for example, to the restrictions in respect of compliance with financial covenants and upper limits for certain transactions and in respect of the obligation to submit special regular reports.
+There is a particular risk of exceeding the agreed maximum level of leverage as at a specific reference date, which would give lenders a right of termination.

 Some of the Group’s financing takes the form of variable-rate or fixed-rate financial liabilities.
 Interest-rate swaps are used to hedge the resultant interest-rate risk.